Hans Grünberg: Western Front

-Grünberg then flew with 5.
-Staffel of JG 3 on Defense of the Reich duties based in Germany.
+In early August 1943, II.
+Gruppe was withdrawn from the Eastern Front for service in Defense of the Reich on the Western Front.
+The Gruppe spent one-month training in northern Germany before they arrived at the Schiphol airfield near Amsterdam in the Netherlands on 12 September.
+While based at Uetersen Airfield, the Gruppe received the Bf 109 G-6 which was equipped with Y-Control for fighters, a system used to control groups of fighters intercepting United States Army Air Forces (USAAF) bomber formations.

+On 20 December 1943, Hauptmann Heinrich Sannemann, at the time Grünberg's acting group commander, filed a special report requesting his promotion to wartime officer, based on his bravery before the enemy.
+On 1 January 1944, Oberst Wolf-Dietrich Wilcke, wing commander of JG 3, concurred in the assessment and stated that Grünberg is well suited for promotion to Leutnant (second lieutenant).
+Lastly, the request was forwarded to Generalmajor Max Ibel, commander of 2.
+Jagd-Division (2nd Fighter Division), who approved the promotion to Leutnant on 21 January.

 On 9 May 1944, Grünberg was appointed Staffelkapitän (squadron leader) of 5.
 Staffel of JG 3.
 He replaced Leutnant Leopold Münster who was killed in action the day before.
 Grünberg was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 9 June 1944.
+II.
+Gruppe flew its last combat mission of the war on 19 November.
+On 25 November, the Gruppe was withdrawn from combat operations and relocated to Landsberg-Lech Airfield for conversion training to the Messerschmitt Me 262 jet aircraft.

 Flying the Messerschmitt Me 262

 JG 7 "Nowotny" was the first operational jet fighter wing in the world and was named after Walter Nowotny, who was killed in action on 8 November 1944.
-Nowotny, a fighter pilot credited with 258 aerial victories and recipient of the Knight's Cross of the Iron Cross with Oak Leaves, Swords and Diamonds (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub, Schwertern und Brillanten), had been assessing the Messerschmitt Me 262 jet aircraft under operational conditions.
+Nowotny, a fighter pilot credited with 258 aerial victories and recipient of the Knight's Cross of the Iron Cross with Oak Leaves, Swords and Diamonds (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub, Schwertern und Brillanten), had been assessing the Me 262 jet aircraft under operational conditions.
 JG 7 "Nowotny" was equipped with the Me 262, an aircraft which was heavily armed and faster than any Allied fighter.
 General der Jagdflieger (General of the Fighter Force) Adolf Galland hoped that the Me 262 would compensate for the Allies' numerical superiority.
 On 12 November 1944, the Oberkommando der Luftwaffe (OKL—Air Force High Command) ordered JG 7 "Nowotny" to be equipped with the Me 262.
 Galland appointed Oberst Johannes Steinhoff as its first Geschwaderkommodore (wing commander).